-Our core team has a track record in social innovation, extensive experience in working with local governments and the public sector, recognized ability in project development and established authority in biodiversity and ecosystem services, and environmental research.
+Our core team has a track record in biodiversity and ecosystem services , pollination and pest regulation, and developing evidence-based adaptation and mitigation options for policy and management applications .
+It has extensive experience in working with local governments and the public sector, recognized ability in project development and established authority in social innovation.

 Sabiha Rumani Malik

 Sabiha founded The World Bee Project as a community interest company (CIC) in 2014, aiming to catalyse significant positive changes for both conservation and agriculture at regional, national and global levels, and to work towards a vision of a thriving future for humanity.

 Sabiha is the founder and head of Sanghata Institute of Social Entrepreneurship and Investment, a 501 C3 non-profit organization based in the United States, and of Sanghata Global, a charity based in the United Kingdom.

 Sabiha’s uniquely innovative concept made Sanghata’s Frontier Market Scouts (FMS) program the first of its kind in the social impact sector.
 Since its launch in 2011, FMS has had 1400 applicants, 350 participants, it has partnered with over 400 social-impact organizations across 5 continents, and its Fellows have served in 28 different countries.

 After conceptualising and implementing Sanghata’s flagship Frontier Market Scouts (FMS) program, Sabiha positioned it as a joint venture with the Middlebury Institute of International Studies at Monterey (MIIS), California, as its primary training partner.
 The FMS program is a recipient of the 2013 AshokaU Innovation Award, and 2016 Cordes Hall of Fame Award.